-While the UW has general regulations governing scholastic eligibility for continuance, CEP has adopted additional requirements in order to provide reasonable assurance of academic success.
 The criteria and procedures below are used in administering the CEP continuation policy.
 These criteria and procedures are in addition to those of the UW.

 - All students are subject to general University policies regarding grades and credits.
-The University requires students to maintain a 2.00 cumulative GPA; if a course is repeated, both grades are counted in the GPA.
-No course required for the degree may be taken on a satisfactory/not-satisfactory basis (S/NS). - Students must complete an Individual Study Plan by the end of their first quarter in the program.
-It is then approved by the CEP Staff.
-Any changes must be updated and approved by CEP Staff in subsequent quarters. - Students are required to receive a minimum 2.5 or Credit on all core courses and a minimum 2.0 or Credits on all other major requirements.
-If students' performances fail to meet these standards, they are placed on departmental academic probation, and the following action is taken: - The student meets with CEP Staff and/or Faculty to create an Individual Learning Contract (ILC), including but not limited to: - " A plan to retake failed course(s) or identify substitute course(s) for major requirements - " Detailed note that if there are continued requirements that students fail to meet, they may only make one substitute for those requirements.
-All other requirements must be retaken. - " Failure to pass requirements in three consecutive quarters will result in dropping the student from the major and coding that student as a pre-major in the College of Arts & Sciences. - If the student fails to meet the requirements outlined in the ILC, an additional meeting is scheduled.
-On a case-by-case basis, action may include updating the ILC or dropping the student from the major and coding that student as a pre-major in the College of Arts & Sciences. - Appeals: A student who is dropped under this policy may file a written appeal to the department chair within 15 working days after the drop letter is dated.
+The University requires students to maintain a cumulative 2.0 GPA; if a course is repeated, both grades are counted in the GPA.
+No course required for the degree may be taken on a satisfactory/non-satisfactory (S/NS) basis. - Students must complete an Individualized Study Plan by the end of their first quarter in the program.
+It is then approved by CEP staff.
+Any changes must be updated and approved by CEP staff in subsequent quarters. - Students are required to receive a minimum 2.5 GPA or Credit in all core courses and a minimum 2.0 GPA or Credit in all other major requirements.
+If students' performances fail to meet these standards, they are placed on departmental academic probation, and the following action is taken: - The student meets with CEP staff and/or faculty to create an Individualized Learning Contract, including but not limited to: - A plan to retake failed course(s) or identify substitute course(s) for major requirements. - Detailed note that if there are continued requirements that students fail to meet, they may only make one substitute for those requirements.
+All other requirements must be retaken. - Failure to pass requirements in three consecutive quarters will result in dropping the student from the major and coding that student as a pre-major in the College of Arts & Sciences. - If the student fails to meet the requirements outlined in the Individualized Learning Contract, an additional meeting is scheduled.
+On a case-by-case basis, action may include updating the contract or dropping the student from the major and coding that student as a pre-major in the College of Arts & Sciences. - Appeals: A student who is dropped under this policy may file a written appeal to the department Chair within 15 working days after the drop letter is dated.
 The appeal should state the facts the student believes justify reconsideration and include supporting justification.
-The chair reviews the facts and renders a decision within 15 working days after the appeal is received.
+The Chair reviews the facts and renders a decision within 15 working days after the appeal is received.